Iriépal

-Iriépal is a village (pedanía) belonging to the Spanish municipality of Guadalajara, in the autonomous community of Castilla–La Mancha.
+Iriépal is a village (pedanía) belonging to the Spanish municipality of Guadalajara, in the autonomous community of Castile-La Mancha, province of Guadalajara.
+It is located to the northeast of the city of Guadalajara.
+As of 1 January 2025, Iriépal had a population of 952 inhabitants, an increase of 19 residents compared to the previous year.
 The GU-905 road links Iriépal to the city of Guadalajara.

 Name

 According to Manuel Fernández Escalante the toponym Iriépal may be connected to the Basque iri-ipar → iri-ibar ('city of the valley'), while Javier de Hoz stressed the -pal ending as connected to the Latin palus ('swamp').